You are currently viewing 25 Free Things to Do in San DiegoPin

 18. Farmers Markets

 There are a ton of Farmers’ Markets in San Diego happening each day of the week.
-Check the schedule to find one that best fits your week and go enjoy some of the free samples.
-From what we hear, the locals love the Hillcrest Farmer’s market (Sundays).
+Check the schedule to find one that best fits your week, and enjoy some free samples.
+From what we hear, the locals love the Hillcrest Farmer’s Market (Sundays).
 It’s not as small as North Park’s (Thursdays), but not as big and overwhelming as the one in La Jolla (Sundays).

 19. Catch Some Grunion During the Grunion Run